xullnn/ls_pull_over_push/225/answers.md

 How to define `this` in Javascript?

-- `this` refers to the current execution context object during the evaluating of an expression or during the executing of a function.
+- `this` refers to the current execution context object during the evaluating of an expression or during the execution of a function.

 ```js
 var a = 'Hello';